kada49/FPS-Display/README.md

 # FPS-Display
-The FPS Display Mod for Minecraft is as the name says a mod for Minecraft Forge 1.8.9 that shows you your Framerate onscreen.
+The FPS Display Mod is as the name says a mod for Minecraft Forge 1.8.9 written in Kotlin and shows you your FPS onscreen.